 The Fund supports charities’ innovative responses to the COVID-19 crisis that will also provide lasting change.
 GCN was awarded €50,000 for the digital series In & Out.
 Project lead, Katie Donohoe, said that this funding will allow the digital series to become a core part of GCN’s digital offerings:

-“In & Out played a vital role in keeping the LGBT+ community connected during lockdown.
-We are eternally grateful to everyone who participated in what was a much-needed daily hour of LGBT+ creativity.
+“In & Out played a vital role in keeping the LGBTQ+ community connected during lockdown.
+We are eternally grateful to everyone who participated in what was a much-needed daily hour of LGBTQ+ creativity.
 With this funding, we will be able to continue our digital series and connect with members of our community who may be more isolated and harder to reach.”

 GCN’s Head of Digital and Marketing, Stefano Pappalardo added, “having to pause the print edition of the magazine, we quickly realised how more than ever, it was essential to connect, uplift and celebrate our community.
 In and Out was a collective effort born as part of a series of new digital initiatives GCN ran during the lockdown.”